samaneharia/scripts/first-script/README.md

 First copy the filescript in this path :
 > cp [filescrpit address] /usr/local/bin

-Then you must edit crontab file to automate the script:
+Then you must edit crontab file to automate the script :
-> sudo crontab -e
+> crontab -e

+If you use *sudo crontab -e* the scirpt will run with root user and will use the root home dirctory as a address to creat the final file.

 And then go at the end of this file and add this command:
 > @reboot /usr/local/bin/[script's name]